Best Things to Do in Sydney

 Day 2: Best things to do in Sydney – Zoo and beach

-No visit to Sydney without a visit to the renowned Taronga Zoo just across the harbour.
-It excels at featuring a wealth of Australian animals you cannot really see in a zoo anywhere else in the world – including a large number of marsupials!
+No visit to Sydney is complete without a visit to the renowned Taronga Zoo just across the harbour.
+It excels at featuring a wealth of Australian animals you cannot see in a zoo anywhere else in the world – including a large number of marsupials!

-It is a short ferry ride – just 12 minutes across the waters – but it is an excellent sightseeing tour in Sydney’s harbour.
+It is a short ferry ride – just 12 minutes across the waters – and an excellent sightseeing tour in Sydney’s harbour.
 You will get to see the Opera House from various angles!

-First thing to do when you arrive at the Zoo is to take the cable car (included in your entry), the Sky Safari, from the terminal up to the very top.
-The Zoo is located on a hillside, and it is of course very convenient that you will only have to walk downhill during your visit!
+The first thing to do when arriving at the Zoo is to take the cable car (included in your entry), the Sky Safari, from the terminal up to the very top.
+The Zoo is on a hillside, and it is rather convenient that you only have to walk downhill during your visit!

-If you haven’t got the time to see all the animals in the Zoo (which is understandable since they are plentiful – about 4,000!), do concentrate on the native Australian species that you cannot easily see anywhere else – and which you maybe haven’t been lucky enough (yet) to see in the wild in Australia!
-Go for the koalas, kangaroos, tree kangaroos, crocodiles, Tasmanian devils, emus, cassowaries, platypuses and wombats – just to mention a few.
+If you do not have the time to see all the animals in the Zoo (which is understandable since they are plentiful – about 4,000!), do concentrate on the native Australian species that you cannot easily see anywhere else – and which you, maybe, have not been lucky enough (yet) to see in the wild in Australia!
+Go for the koalas, kangaroos, tree kangaroos, crocodiles, Tasmanian devils, emus, cassowaries, platypuses and wombats – to mention a few.

-After the zoo experience you will now find your way to another iconic Sydney site.
-Catch the train / bus to Bondi Beach located approximately 7 km (4.5 miles) east of Sydney CBD – possibly with a change at Bondi Junction.
+After the zoo experience, you will find your way to another iconic Sydney site.
+Catch the train / bus to Bondi Beach, approximately 7 km (4.5 miles) east of Sydney CBD – possibly with a change at Bondi Junction.

-Bondi Beach is the popular and world-famous beach where Sydneysiders can enjoy a plunge in the crystal blue sea, ride the waves on a surfboard or simply chill out on the golden sandy beach.
+Bondi Beach is the world-famous beach where Sydneysiders can plunge into the crystal blue sea, ride the waves on a surfboard or chill out on the golden sandy beach.
 The sea is warm enough to have a dip all year round!

-The term ‘Bondi’ has its origin from an Aboriginal word meaning ‘water breaking over rocks’.
-Until 1882 Bondi Beach was privately owned and not accessible to the public.
-Additionally, it was not easy to reach the beach at all since there was no public bus service.
-Around 1930 an electric tram served the crowds arriving at the beach on a sunny day.
-Today, the trams have been substituted by a regular bus service.
+‘Bondi’ originates from an Aboriginal word meaning ‘water breaking over rocks’.
+Until 1882, Bondi Beach was privately owned and not open to the public.
+Additionally, it was not easy to reach the beach since there was no public bus service.
+Around 1930, an electric tram served the crowds arriving at the beach on a sunny day.
+Today, the trams have been replaced by a regular bus service.

-In the very early days it was even forbidden to swim at Bondi Beach!
-A surf lifesaving club was opened in 1907 due to the strong waves that swimmers and surfers exposed themselves to.
-The lifesavers’ presence was justified on February 6th 1938, also known as Black Sunday.
+In the very early days, swimming at Bondi Beach was even forbidden!
+A surf lifesaving club opened in 1907 due to the strong waves swimmers and surfers exposed themselves to.
+The lifesavers’ presence was justified on February 6th 1938, Black Sunday.
 Massive waves wiped hundreds of people into the sea, and the lifesavers became true heroes in rescuing them.

 Bondi Beach is also the place to do some people-watching.
 The Sydneysiders come here regardless of age and spend a leisurely day at the sea.
 Notice the vibrant graffiti on the walls along the beach – it is one of Bondi’s cultural facets.

-Afterwards, take a stroll along the main promenade, discover the small shops and trendy restaurants.
+Afterwards, stroll along the main promenade and discover the small shops and trendy restaurants.

-If you are more up to an active experience, you may consider the Bondi to Coogee walk!
-It is a 6-kilometre (4-mile) or 2-hour walk along the coast with breathtaking views, cliffs, idyllic beaches and bays, as well as small parks for a picnic.
-Due to the rocky terrain there are some steep stretches of path and staircases along the way, so you’d better wear appropriate shoes!
+If you are more up to an active experience, consider the Bondi to Coogee walk!
+It is a 6-kilometre (4-mile) or 2-hour walk along the coast with breathtaking views, cliffs, idyllic beaches and bays, and small parks for a picnic.
+Due to the rocky terrain, there are some steep paths and staircases along the way, so you’d better wear appropriate shoes!

 Alternatively, you may choose to stay all evening at Bondi Beach and have your dinner here in one of the cosy restaurants.

-Today you will dive into Australian art and explore the Sydney culture with a walk through some of the eastern Sydney districts.
+Today, you will dive into Australian art and explore the Sydney culture by walking through some eastern Sydney districts.

-This is your chance to see great Australian art covering the periods from European settlement to contemporary art.
-The contemporary collection initially nearly exclusively represented Australian artists, but since then it has opened up to include international art as well.
+That is your chance to see great Australian art covering the periods from European settlement to contemporary art.
+The contemporary collection initially nearly exclusively represented Australian artists, but since then, it has extended to include international art.

-The museum features some amazing art works with Aboriginal inspiration.
-The Aboriginal and Torres Strait Islander gallery, also known as the Yiribana Gallery, features works from the unique Aboriginal and Torres Strait Islander collection.
-If you are in general fascinated by Aboriginal art, you absolutely have to see this part of the museum!
+The museum features some outstanding artworks with Aboriginal inspiration.
+The Aboriginal and Torres Strait Islander Gallery, also known as the Yiribana Gallery, features works from the unique Aboriginal and Torres Strait Islander collections.
+If you are generally fascinated by Aboriginal art, you must see this part of the museum!

-In olden days the Cadigal clan lived around the harbour in Sydney and was dependent on the sea for food, fishing with spears and kayaks.
+In the olden days, the Cadigal clan lived around the Sydney Harbour and depended on the sea for food, fishing with spears, and kayaks.
 The tribe was one of seven tribes or clans living in coastal Sydney speaking the same language, believed to be a dialect of the Dharug language.
 They were also known as the Eora people.

-Continue to the Australian galleries which present some of the finest Australian art.
+Continue to the Australian galleries presenting some of the finest Australian art.
 Sculptures and paintings by artists like Ralph Balson, Dorrit Black, John Brack, Grace Crowley and Russell Drysdale, among others, are on display.
 You will also find Aboriginal-style bark paintings by artists like Munggurrawuy Yunupingu and Mawalan Marika.

-The collection of colonial and 19th-century Australian works is very impressive – and you should definitely take a look in here!
+The collection of colonial and 19th-century Australian works is impressive – and you should take a look here!

-In the afternoon you will be exploring the eastern Sydney districts Woolloomooloo, Potts Point and Darlinghurst on foot.
-Up to the 1840s it was to some extent farmland here, but the European colonists divided the land into suburbs, now being Woolloomooloo, Darlinghurst, Potts Point and Surry Hills.
+In the afternoon, you will explore the eastern Sydney districts Woolloomooloo, Potts Point, and Darlinghurst on foot.
+Up to the 1840s, it was, to some extent, farmland here, but the European colonists divided the land into suburbs, now being Woolloomooloo, Darlinghurst, Potts Point and Surry Hills.

-A walk through these districts is an interesting glimpse into the city development throughout the last centuries.
+A walk through these districts is an interesting glimpse into the city’s development throughout the last centuries.

 Woolloomooloo is situated a few kilometres east of the Sydney CBD and west of Potts Point.
 The word ‘Woolloomooloo’ is an Aboriginal term of which several interpretations have been suggested: ‘place of plenty’ or ‘young black kangaroo’.
-Woolloomooloo is a former dockland area and was in the beginning home to rich merchants with imposing houses.
+Woolloomooloo is a former dockland area and was at first home to rich merchants with imposing houses.

 Towards the end of the 19th century, factories appeared, and Woolloomooloo changed and became a Sydney working-class district with terraced houses and wrought iron balconies.
 You will notice these stunning houses on your way through the Sydney suburb.

-Woolloomooloo has during recent years undergone a change through the influx of new, more affluent residents, although public housing to some extent still exists here among the new residential developments.
-It has a suburb character with an ethnic twist.
-You will also spot the occasional renovated industrial building which today serves other purposes – like a school.
+Woolloomooloo has, during recent years, changed the influx of new, more affluent residents, although public housing, to some extent, still exists here among the new residential developments.
+It has a suburban character with an ethnic twist.
+You will also spot the occasional renovated industrial building, which today serves other purposes – like a school.

-In the 1980s the wharf was close to demolishment due to its dilapidated state, but the Green Ban in 1991 spared it – together with many other old buildings.
-It has been renovated and is now home to fine restaurants and is the upmarket residential dockside area in Woolloomooloo.
-You may want to try the iconic pie shop Harry’s Café de Wheels!
+In the 1980s, the wharf was close to demolishment due to its dilapidated state, but the Green Ban in 1991 spared it – together with many other old buildings.
+It has been renovated, is home to fine restaurants, and is the upmarket residential dockside area in Woolloomooloo.
+You may feel like trying the iconic pie shop Harry’s Café de Wheels!

-The suburb therefore today appears as an interesting mix between 1880 Victorian terrace houses along the laneways and the more modern parts with trendy restaurants and cafés.
+Therefore, today, the suburb appears as a rare mix between 1880 Victorian terrace houses along the laneways and the more modern parts with trendy restaurants and cafés.

-Continue into the adjacent Potts Point, a more upmarket area, also set in historic surroundings.
+Continue into the adjacent Potts Point, a more upmarket area, likewise set in historic surroundings.
 It is one of Sydney’s oldest neighbourhoods, named after the landowner Joseph Potts.
-Here you will find both the classic Sydney heritage character, townhouses, tree-lined streets, art deco and modern architecture.
+Here, you will find the classic Sydney heritage character, townhouses, tree-lined streets, Art Deco and modern architecture.
 It is a bohemian suburb with a vibrant nightlife.

 On the fringe of Woolloomooloo, Darlinghurst and Potts Point, you will arrive at King’s Cross.
-This is where designer fashion shops and upscale hotels lie side by side.
-The very large Coca Cola neon billboard from 1976 has become another landmark in the Sydney streets!
+That is where designer fashion shops and upscale hotels lie side by side.
+The giant Coca-Cola neon billboard from 1976 has become another landmark in the Sydney streets!

-In the late afternoon, you will cross over to Darlinghurst, further to the south.
+In the late afternoon, you will cross over to Darlinghurst, further south.

 Darlinghurst was named after the former Governor Ralph Darling from the 1820s.
 Initially, Darlinghurst was a residential area of terraced houses and the location for many public institutions like the Darlinghurst Gaol and the Courthouse, as well as schools and industrial sites.
-Although the neighbourhood was already at that time somewhat mixed with both poor and rich, singles, families, workers… it was still quite a reputable part of Sydney.
+Although the neighbourhood was already, at that time, somewhat mixed with both poor and rich, singles, families, and workers… it was still quite a reputable part of Sydney.

-However, from the 1920 s the environment turned more doubtful with gangs of criminals, drug trade and betting.
+However, from the 1920s, the environment became more doubtful with gangs of criminals, drug trade and betting.
 It lasted until the middle of the century.
 Then, little by little, a process of gentrification has taken place.
 The suburb has changed with the migration of students, professionals, bohemians and artists who have replaced the working-class majority, the prostitutes and the drug traders.

-In Darlinghurst you will find many restaurant options for tonight’s dinner!
-This is one of Sydney’s most fashionable districts, featuring immense shopping facilities, top trendy bars, restaurants, entertainment venues and nightlubs – and it is especially popular with young people!
+In Darlinghurst, you will find many restaurant options for tonight’s dinner!
+This is one of Sydney’s most fashionable districts, featuring immense shopping facilities, top trendy bars, restaurants, entertainment venues and nightclubs – and it is especially popular with young people!

-Day 4: Best things to do in Sydney – Day trip to the Blue Mountains
+Day 4: Day trip to the Blue Mountains

-Today you will take the train from Sydney Central Station to the Blue Mountains west of Sydney.
-There is a direct line all the way to Katoomba taking approximately 2 hours.
-If you happen to go on a Sunday, you may even be able to take advantage of the Opal card Sunday offer – where you can use the public transport all day long for just a few dollars.
-It is also valid on the trip into the Blue Mountains!
-You’d better set off from Sydney as early as possible in the morning to get the most out of your day in the mountains – preferably no later than 8:30 am.
+Today, you will take the train from Sydney Central Station to the Blue Mountains west of Sydney.
+A direct line will take you to Katoomba in approximately 2 hours.
+On a Sunday, you can even take advantage of the Opal card Sunday offer – where you can use the public transport all day long for just a few dollars.
+It is also valid on the trip to the Blue Mountains!
+You’d better set off from Sydney as early as possible to get the most out of your day in the mountains – preferably no later than 8:30 am.
 Check out the train timetables.

 You will make two stops in the Blue Mountains.
-The first one is at Glenbrook and the second one is in Katoomba.
-Today’s itinerary will both take you to places with spectacular views in the Blue Mountains and take you on a cool hike to intriguing Aboriginal cave rock art in the lush forest.
+The first one is at Glenbrook, and the second in Katoomba.
+Today’s itinerary will take you to places with spectacular views in the Blue Mountains and a cool hike to intriguing Aboriginal cave rock art in the lush forest.

-You may definitely consider bringing along a picnic for lunch – since there are not many other lunch options on your morning hike!
+You may consider bringing along a picnic for lunch – since there are few lunch options on your morning hike!

-Halfway to Katoomba you will get off the train at Glenbrook Station.
-From the station walk a bit back in the direction the train came from, follow the road and the bridge over the rails to get into the National Park.
-Continue to the car park where you will find a map of the area and the tracks.
+Halfway to Katoomba, you will get off the train at Glenbrook Station.
+From the station, walk a little back in the direction the train came from and follow the road and the bridge over the rails to get into the National Park.
+Continue to the car park, where you will find a map of the area and the tracks.

-You will be doing the loop Red Hands Cave walking track which is an 8 km (5 miles) hike – following the very same trail that the Aboriginals used during thousands of years.
-It is a fascinating route where you will experience varied nature like remarkable rock formations, lush forest and small creaks.
+You will be doing the loop Red Hands Cave walking track, an 8 km (5 miles) hike, following the same trail the Aboriginals used for thousands of years.
+It is a fascinating route, where you will experience varied nature like remarkable rock formations, lush forests and small creaks.
 You may even include the Blue Pool swimming hole or the Jellybean Pool for a refreshing dip!

 The hike will take at least two hours – and possibly more if you find a scenic spot to have a welcome picnic somewhere along the track!

-To be here is an awesome experience!
-When standing in front of the Red Hands Cave with its impressive, ancient ochre handprints, you cannot help sensing the breath of history!
-This is the heritage from Aboriginal Australia!
+In front of the Red Hands Cave with its impressive, ancient ochre handprints, you cannot help sensing the breath of history!
+That is the heritage of Aboriginal Australia!

-This is the place to get awe-inspiring views over the landscape.
+That is the place to get awe-inspiring views of the landscape.
 You now have many options for the afternoon.

 The Scenic World presents you with some of the most spectacular sceneries in the area (See Scenic World tour and other activities).
-The Scenic Railway will take you steeply down into the valley, passing the abruptly falling cliffs.
-On the way you will catch sight of the Orphan Rock, as well as pass through a small tunnel.
-It is actually the steepest railway in the world!
+The Scenic Railway will take you steeply down the valley, passing the abruptly falling cliffs.
+On the way, you will catch sight of the Orphan Rock, as well as pass through a small tunnel.
+It is the steepest railway in the world!

 Another option is the Scenic Cableway.
 It will take you down and 545 m into the rainforest of the Jamison Valley.